rasmusbergpalm/recurrent-relational-networks/README.md

 ### Sudoku

- * `python tasks/sudoku/train.py` will train a RRN with the hyper parameters from the paper and save the best model as best.npz in the working directory
+ * `python tasks/sudoku/train.py` will train a RRN with the hyper parameters from the paper and save the best model in the working directory
- * `python tasks/sudoku/test.py` will load `best.npz` from the working directory and evaluate it on the test set
+ * `python tasks/sudoku/test.py` will load the best model from the working directory and evaluate it on the test set

 ### BaBi

- * `python tasks/babi/train.py` will train a RRN with the hyper parameters from the paper and save the best model as best.npz in the working directory
+ * `python tasks/babi/train.py` will train a RRN with the hyper parameters from the paper and save the best model in the working directory
- * `python tasks/babi/test.py` will load `best.npz` from the working directory and evaluate it on the test set
+ * `python tasks/babi/test.py` will load the best model from the working directory and evaluate it on the test set